rajith77/mod-amqp/src/examples/request-reply/README.md

    ```

 #### How it works.
-+ First lets look at the configuration below, which defines a mapping between an AMQP address and an Event Bus address.
++ First lets look at the [configuration](https://github.com/rajith77/mod-amqp/blob/master/src/examples/request-reply/request-reply.json) snippet below, which defines a mapping between an AMQP address and an Event Bus address.
   ```json
   "vertx.routing-inbound" : {
 			"routes" :{